AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 Let us first briefly get accustomed with this type of derivative instrument.
 AGNC purchases (or sells short) U.S. Treasury securities and U.S. Treasury security futures to help mitigate the potential impact of changes in MBS prices (hence the valuation of a majority of the company's investment portfolio).
 AGNC borrows securities to cover U.S. Treasury (short sales) under reverse repurchase agreements.
 AGNC accounts for these derivative instruments as "security borrowing transactions" and recognizes an obligation to return the borrowed securities at fair market value ("FMV") based on the current value of the underlying borrowed securities.

 Let us discuss the recent history of this derivative sub-account which will lead to a better understanding of my projected total net valuation loss for the third quarter of 2017.
-AGNC had the following three derivative secondary sub-account positions as of 6/30/2017: 1) long U.S. Treasury securities of $0; 2) (short) U.S. Treasury securities of ($7.4) billion; and 3) U.S. Treasury security futures sold (short) of ($2.9) billion.
+AGNC had the following three derivative secondary sub-account positions as of 6/30/2017: 1) Long U.S. Treasury securities of $0; 2) (short) U.S. Treasury securities of ($7.4) billion; and 3) U.S. Treasury security futures sold (short) of ($2.9) billion.
 This is based on each secondary sub-account's face amount ("par").
 When combining all three secondary sub-accounts together, AGNC decreased the company's net (short) U.S. Treasury securities position from ($11.0) billion as of 3/31/2017 to ($10.3) billion as of 6/30/2017.

 Three likely scenarios occurred within this derivative sub-account during the third quarter of 2017.
 If the assumption is made that AGNC switched to a net long U.S. Treasury securities position during the first half of the third quarter of 2017 and reversed this position back to a net (short) position during September 2017, then the company would likely have a modest total net valuation gain for this derivative sub-account (higher end of my projected range).
 If the assumption is made that AGNC modestly-materially increased its net (short) U.S. Treasury securities position during the first half of the third quarter of 2017 and lowered this position during September 2017, then the company would likely have a modest total net valuation loss for this derivative sub-account (lower end of my projected range).
 If the assumption is made that AGNC maintained a modest net (short) U.S. Treasury securities position throughout most of the quarter, then the company would likely have a minor total net valuation fluctuation for this derivative sub-account.
 The amount of the total net valuation change would be dependent on the timing of the net long (short) positions as yields fluctuated throughout the quarter.
 These three scenarios are not "every" possible scenario that could have occurred within this derivative sub-account.
 However, I believe these three scenarios would have caused a notable amount of FMV fluctuations.
 To put things in better perspective, as of 9/8/2017, yields on 5-, 7-, and 10-year U.S. Treasury securities had net decreased (25) bps during the third quarter of 2017.
 However, by the end of the quarter, yields on 5-, 7-, and 10-year U.S. Treasury securities quickly reversed course and net increased 3, 2, and 2 bps, respectively.